Download RKLLama Models#

 Pull a model directly via kubectl#

-If you prefer to skip the interactive tool, use rkllama pull directly in the pod:
+If you prefer to skip the interactive tool, exec into the pod.
+The

 kubectl exec -n rkllama -it \